DELOS IS AN INDEPENDANT ARBITRATION INSTITUTION THAT PROVIDES AN INNOVATIVE APPROACH TO COMMERCIAL DISPUTE RESOLUTION

 She is the author of over 40 publications in Portuguese, English, French, and Spanish, and regularly speaks at international conferences on arbitration topics.
 She speaks Portuguese (native), English, French, and Spanish.
 Follow on LinkedIn.

-Jonathan LIM is a Senior Associate with WilmerHale in London.
+Jonathan LIM is Counsel at WilmerHale in London.
 He has represented governments and private corporations in commercial and investment arbitrations under all major arbitration rules sited across Africa, Asia, Europe and South America.
 He has also advised governments in Africa and Asia on a range of public international law issues and the drafting of arbitration legislation.
 In addition to his practice as counsel, Jonathan has a developing practice as an arbitrator, with appointments as sole and party-appointed arbitrator in proceedings seated in Europe and Asia.
 Jonathan also co-teaches a course on international arbitration at the National University of Singapore each January.
 He is listed in Who's Who Legal 2018 as a Future Leader in International Arbitration, and has been described by clients and peers as "a very smart all-round lawyer with a strong work ethic" and “a sure bet as a future global leader.”
 Follow on LinkedIn.

 Montserrat MANZANO has a Master of Law degree from the University of Cambridge and specialises in international dispute resolution.
 Her practice in Von Wobeser y Sierra, where she is partner, focuses on international commercial and investment arbitration.
 Montserrat has participated in more than 60 international arbitration proceedings, either as arbitrator, secretary or counsel, under the ICC, ICDR, UNCITRAL and ICSID rules, among others.
 She has broad experience applying both regional and public international law, in a variety of disputes, most of which involve public works contracts, energy, and oil and gas.
 As a Mexican-qualified lawyer, she has successfully represented clients in administrative and constitutional proceedings before Mexican courts, including proceedings in support of arbitration and provisional measures.
 She acts as Vice-Chair to the Americas Initiative of the Institute for Transnational Arbitration and has been named Future Leader of Arbitration under 45 by Who’s Who Legal and recognized in GAR 100.
 Montserrat speaks and writes regularly on arbitration-related issues and participates in diversity initiatives within her firm and beyond with ArbitralWomen, AbogadasMX and the Cyrus R Vance Center for International Justice.
 Follow on LinkedIn.